Teams participate in all four FIRST LEGO League Challenge categories

 The highlight of the awards ceremony is the announcement of the FIRST LEGO League Challenge Champion.
-This award is given to the team that scores the most points overall in all categories.
-The points from the categories Robot Game, Robot Design, Research and Teamwork are equally weighted in the overall ranking.
+This award is given to the team that shows the best results overall in all categories.
+The points from the categories Robot Game, Research, Robot Design and Core Values are equally weighted in the overall ranking.

-For your preparation for the tournaments we have put together a lot of resources here, e.g. interviews with experts in all categories, information from previous seasons, e.g. evaluation sheets or teamwork games.
+For your preparation for the tournaments we have put together a lot of resources here, e.g. tips on how to get connected with other teams of the season video for the referees.

-In the preparation phase you will design and program a robot based on the LEGO MINDSTORMS system (RCX, NXT, EV3) or LEGO SPIKE Prime.
+In the preparation phase you will design and program a robot based on the systems LEGO MINDSTORMS or LEGO SPIKE.
 The task of the robot is to solve as many missions on the Challenge playing mat autonomously as possible and to collect points.